dataluscorp/browser/docs/setup/contributing_code.rst

-How To Contribute Code To Firefox
+How To Contribute Code To Datalus
 =================================

 The whole process can be a bit long, and it might take time to get things right.
 If at any point you are stuck, please don't hesitate to ask at `https://chat.mozilla.org <https://chat.mozilla.org>`_ in the `#introduction <https://chat.mozilla.org/#/room/#introduction:mozilla.org>`_ channel.

-We make changes to Firefox by writing patches, testing them and pushing them into "the tree", the term we use for all the code in Mozilla-Central.
+We make changes to Datalus by writing patches, testing them and pushing them into "the tree", the term we use for all the code in Mozilla-Central.
 Let's get started.

-Please see the :ref:`Firefox Contributors Quick Reference <Firefox Contributors' Quick Reference>` for simple check list.
+Please see the :ref:`Datalus Contributors Quick Reference <Datalus Contributors' Quick Reference>` for simple check list.

 Finding something to work on
 ----------------------------